 Aeration is extremely vital to a beautiful lawn.
 And this makes the best pull behind plug aerator a must have.

-Now, the best lawn plug aerator will soften your soil, allowing water, and nourishing fertilizer to reach beneath your grass.
+Now, the lawn plug aerator will soften your soil, allowing water, and nourishing fertilizer to reach beneath your grass.

 Well, we thought that as a proud lawn owner, you would love to know why, when and how to aerate your grass for immaculate results.

 A combination of a good lawn aerator and a good lawn mower is needed for a beautiful lawn to be attained.

 So, in this post, I will be baring it all.
 And if you follow this, expect your lawn to receive praise from your entire neighborhood.

 As we are used to, we decided to scour the markets for you and shortlist the 4 top notch aerators- as per our experience.